 It’s important to mention that there is a difference between a donation-based business and a charity organization.
 A donation-based company is still required to pay taxes.

-The pros: Because of the free access to the product, some companies manage to get increasingly popular, so that donations become a major part of their revenue.
+The pros.
+Because of the free access to the product, some companies manage to get increasingly popular, resulting in donations becoming a major part of their revenue.

-The cons: As long as this model is never used on its own, the revenue generated by it remains a secondary source because of its random/unstable nature.
+The cons.
+The model is never used on its own and the revenue generated by it remains a secondary source because of its random/unstable nature.

-Define your value proposition: Define what your product is and what value it brings to the customer.
-Not all products can be sold: Just remember when you upgraded your WinRAR to a full license.
+Define your value proposition.
+Map out your product strategy by describing what the product is and what value it brings to the customer.
+Not all products can be sold: Can you recall the last time you upgraded your WinRAR to a full license?
 Also, you can analyze the future traffic for your app to understand if you can use ads in it.

 Explore the market state and customer groups.
-This step is to define your user persona and understand how they usually buy things.
-Some markets are inclined to purchase just one product, some are inclined to ignore upgrades, or in app purchases.
-A good example in this field is the death of music selling platforms that were totally replaced by subscription based streaming services like YouTube Music, Apple Music, Spotify, and others.
+This step is to define your user persona and understand how these users usually buy things.
+Some markets are inclined to purchase just one product, some are inclined to ignore upgrades or in-app purchases.
+A good example in this field is the death of music-selling platforms that were totally replaced by subscription-based streaming services like YouTube Music, Apple Music, Spotify, and others.